-I am now 35 and was diagnosed at age 32.
-I am STK-11, KRAS, ALK, and EFGR negative.
+I am now 36 years old and was diagnosed with stage IV non-small lung cancer at age 32.

-In October of 2015, I had a four-month old son Jackson who kept me on my toes and didn’t sleep well.
+In October of 2015, I had a four-month-old son, Jackson, who kept me on my toes and didn’t sleep well.
 When I began having horrible headaches and began to experience vertigo, which I had never had before, I decided I needed to see a doctor.
 My neighborhood walk-in clinic and nurse practitioner ultimately saved my life by listening to my concerns.
-After an abnormal MRI, she immediately told me to go to Vanderbilt and that I couldn’t drive myself...they would know I was coming.
+After an abnormal MRI, she immediately told me to go to Vanderbilt and that I couldn’t drive myself.
+The staff already knew I was coming.
 After being seen in the ER by a neurologist and neurosurgeons, I was admitted.
-I had a golf ball sized brain tumor blocking the brain stem fluid and causing the vertigo.
-I was kept on steroids to reduce the swelling and was scheduled for the following Monday for brain surgery.
-Surrounded by family and friends, Monday came and the surgery was successful.
-While operating, seven other small tumors were found; these would be fought with steriotactic radiosurgery.
+I had a golf ball-sized brain tumor blocking the brain stem fluid and causing the vertigo.
+I was kept on steroids to reduce the swelling and was scheduled for brain surgery the following Monday.
+Surrounded by family and friends, Monday came and the surgery was a success.
+While operating, seven other small tumors were found; these would be treated with stereotactic radiosurgery.

-It was a long 4 days before I got the soul crushing phone call that I had stage 4 lung cancer.
-I was started on immunotherapy that didn’t work and then moved to carboplatin that I had an allergic reaction to.
+It was a long four days before I got the soul-crushing phone call that I had stage IV non-small Lung Cancer.
+I was started on immunotherapy that didn’t work and then moved to carboplatin, which I had an allergic reaction to.
 I’ve endured brain radiation and lung radiation.
-I’ve been on Avastin and Alimta for 1.5 years and I am thrilled to report that I am stable.
-No brain tumors to speak of, and nothing is “lighting up” in my lungs.

-I still take chemo every 4 weeks and pray that things remain the same.
-I’m so thankful for my 3-year-old that keeps me on my toes and my loving supportive husband.
+I still take chemo every four weeks (Avastin and Alimta).
+I’m so thankful for my four-year-old that keeps me on my toes and my loving and supportive husband.
 I enjoy taking trips and living my life to the fullest.
-I enjoy having the energy, most of the time, to participate in Orange Theory (gym).
+I enjoy having the energy, most of the time, to participate in fitness classes at my local YMCA.
+Recently a growth was discovered in my brain and potentially in my lungs, but I have full faith in my physicians.
 I’m thankful for God, my support system and small wins.